linode/docs/docs/guides/development/javascript/typescript-modules-getting-started/index.md

 ### Re-exporting Modules

-You might create a super-module that depends on the content of many modules that you want to work together.
+You might create a super module that depends on the content of many modules that should work together.
 However, you might not actually need to do anything with those other modules —they’re part of the package you’re putting together.
 In this case, you can re-export a module using the following code:

 {{< file >}}
 export { MyMath as IntMath } from "/TestTypescript/MathStuff";
 {{</ file >}}

-When you import the super-module into your application, `MyMath` is a part of the super-module, but appears under the name `IntMath`.
-A separate class in the super-module might support floating-point math.
+When you import the super module into your application, `MyMath` is a part of the super module, but appears under the name `IntMath`.
+A separate class in the super module might support floating-point math.
 Use a single import statement to import both classes in the following way:

 {{< file >}}
 import { IntMath, FloatMath } from "/TestTypescript/SuperMath";